joshwcomeau/__deployment/The_Record.md

   - Create a symlink in sites-enabled.
   - Remove the symlink to `default` from sites-enabled.
   `sudo ln -s /etc/nginx/sites-available/default /etc/nginx/sites-enabled/default`
-  - in /etc/nginx/nginx.conf, set the access logs and error logs to /home/deploy/access.log and error.log.
+  - in /etc/nginx/nginx.conf, set the access logs and error logs to /home/deploy/nginx.access.log and /home/deploy/nginx.error.log.
   - In /etc/nginx/nginx.conf, set `server_names_hash_bucket_size` to 64.
   Should be commented out, just gotta uncomment it.